intelligent-machine-learning/dlrover/README.md

 ## What's Next?

 - Aysnchronously save the checkpoint to the storage.
-  - Significantly reduce the time overhead to block training to save the checkpoint.
+  - Significantly reduce checkpoint saving/restore time which blocks training.
   - Save the checkpoint from the CPU memory even if the training process fails.
 - Fine-grained automatic distributed training for GPU Synchronous jobs
   - hybrid-parallel mode